emincavusoglu/portfolio/README-airline.md

 ## Methodology

-Correlation Analysis: We calculated the correlation coefficients for each variable to determine their relationship with overall passenger satisfaction.
+Correlation Analysis: I calculated the correlation coefficients for each variable to determine their relationship with overall passenger satisfaction.
-Data Visualization: Using ggplot2 in R, we visualized these correlations to make the insights more intuitive and understandable.
+Data Visualization: Using ggplot2 in R, I visualized these correlations to make the insights more intuitive and understandable.

 ## Key Results